carlwiedemann/foresite/README.md

     2023-01-15

-A single markdown file is generated in the `md` subdirectory. **This file is for you to edit.**
+A single markdown file is created in the `md` subdirectory. **This file is for you to edit.**

+Some facts:

-* Its title is the first line formatted as a markdown H1.
+* The title is the first line formatted as H1 (mandatory).
-* Today's date in YYYY-MM-DD format is the first markdown paragraph.
+* Current date in YYYY-MM-DD format is the first markdown paragraph (optional).
-* The date and title are slugified to form the filename. *Please keep the date in the filename, it is used to generate the index page.*
+* Current date and title are "slugified" for filename.

-### 3. Craft your HTML wrapper template
+### 3. Modify your wrapper template as desired

 The `template.rhtml` file wraps all of your markdown. **This file is for you to edit.**

-There is only one template variable, `@content [String]` which holds parsed markdown as its HTML equivalent.
+There is only one template variable, `@content`.
+For generated posts, `@content` is post markdown converted to HTML.
+For the `index.html` file, `@content` is a list of links to posts in reverse-chronological order.

-#### 4. Generate HTML from markdown
+### 4. Generate HTML from markdown

-When you are ready to generate HTML from your markdown files and template file, run `foresite build`:
+Run `foresite build` to create HTML in the `out` subdirectory:

     $ foresite build
     Created file /Users/carlwiedemann/my_blog/out/2023-01-15-welcome-to-my-site.html
     Created file /Users/carlwiedemann/my_blog/out/index.html

-In this example, two HTML files are generated in the `out` directory:
+In this example, two HTML files are created.

+Some facts:

-* For every markdown file in the `md` subdirectory an equivalent HTML file is generated in the `out` subdirectory, parsed markdown contents being wrapped with wrapper template.
+* For every markdown file in the `md` subdirectory an equivalent HTML file is generated in the `out` subdirectory, where the parsed markdown is wrapped with wrapper template markup.
-* A single `index.html` file, which provides `@content` with an `<ul>` holding links to all posts, and their dates.
+* A single `index.html` file, which provides `@content` with an `<ul>` holding links to all posts, prefixed with post date.
-  * The titles in the list are parsed from the first H1 tag in each markdown file.
+  * Titles are parsed from the first H1 tag in each markdown file.
-  * The dates in the list are parsed from the filename.
+  * Dates are parsed from the filename.
+* Re-running `foresite build` removes all files in the `out` subdirectory.

-In this example, the `index.html` file contains the following:
+In this example, the `index.html` will contain:

 ```html
 <ul>